 - Step 2: Click the Format drop-down menu.

 - Step 4: Within the Alignment tab, uncheck the Merge cells checkbox.

 In Excel, you can also split an unmerged cell using the Text to Columns option.

-- Select the cells you want to split into two cells.
+- Step 1: Select the cells you want to split into two cells.

-- On the Data tab, click the Text to Columns option.
+- Step 2: On the Data tab, click the Text to Columns option.

-- In the Convert Text to Columns Wizard, if you want to split the text in the cells based on a comma, space, or other characters, select the Delimited option.
+- Step 3: In the Convert Text to Columns Wizard, if you want to split the text into the cells based on a comma, space, or other characters, select the Delimited option.
 If you want to split the text based on a specific number of character length, select the Fixed width option.
 Then click the Next button.

-- In the last step, select any specific text formatting options for the split text.
+- Step 5: In the last step, select any specific text formatting options for the split text.
 Then click the Finish button.